danrichards/aicrawler-docs/AiCrawler/scorable.md

 It's also worth noting that we're **not** storing the result of the assertions in the `scores` property.
 Furthermore, the numbers are arbitrary and only mean anything to the tool you're building and the problem you're trying to solve.

-By using the `Scoreable` trait, you're subscribing to a convention that will help make all your tools operate similarly.
+By using the `Scoreable` trait, you're subscribing to a convention that will help make all your tools look clear and uniform.

 ## Helper Methods